 Bathurst is a city located in New South Wales, Australia.
 This city was first established in 1814 and is believed to be the oldest inland settlement in all of Australia.
 The city has had periods of rapid growth in population, and estimates in 2016 put the city’s population has reached 41,300 individuals.

 One of the most interesting things about the demographics of Bathurst residents is their age, which falls below the national average.
 The median age of city residents is 37 years old.
 This younger demographic has led to the popularity of modern sports among residents, such as BMX, wakeboarding, and parkour.
 Because the city has the largest education sector in the area, this contributes to the younger demographic.
 Over 87% of the population are residents of Australia.

 The area where Bathurst is located was first occupied by Wiradjuri Aborigines.
-The area was first spotted by Europeans in 1813.
+Europeans first spotted the area in 1813.
 A road was constructed from the Emu Plains across the Blue Mountains by William Cox, who was given 2,000 acres of land including what is now known as Bathurst.
 In 1815, the city was named for Henry Bathurst by Governor Lachlan Macquarie.